This past week I travelled to Puerto Rico to experience Puerto Rican baseball and to immerse myself in the Puerto Rican culture. This is my story.

 “I had such a tough year in Japan.
 With the earthquakes, tsunamis and radioactivity … it was real tough.”

-Following Ruiz’s release from the Blue Jays, he signed a 2-year deal with the Tohoku Golden Eagles of the Nippon Professional League in Japan.
-It was the 2nd year of his deal when the tsunami struck.
+Following Ruiz’s release from the Blue Jays, he signed a two-year deal with the Tohoku Golden Eagles of the Nippon Professional League in Japan.
+It was during the second year of his deal when the tsunami struck.
 He hit .195 that season.
 Yahoo’s baseball blog, Big League Stew, detailed his experiences with the tsunami in Japan here.
 Ruiz and I talked for a few minutes.
 During the course of our conversation, Ruiz revealed to me that he has a full-fledged bromance with Travis Snider.
 The highlights of our conversation:

 On Travis Snider:

 “He’s ready.
 I called him a few weeks ago.
 His wrist is 100% – he said it’s feeling great.
-He told he is ready to go in to spring training and take that LF job.
+He told he is ready to go in to spring training and take that left-field job.
 I’m confident that Dwayne Murphy is going to work that magic on him.”

 “I loved playing for him.
 Loved him.
 It was great.”